vic-ma/howtodismantle.github.io/_posts/2025-11-19-Snow-Business-Like-Data-Business-Peakboard-Meets-Snowflake.md

 We explained the [ODBC setup process on Peakboard](/SAP-Hana-Meets-Peakboard-Mastering-ODBC-Integration-Step-by-Step.html) in a previous article.
 Check it out for the full step-by-step guide.

-During installation, make sure to select the correct architecture (either 32 or 64 bit) for the Peakboard runtime, and keep the driver updated, because Snowflake regularly releases updated drivers with security patches and performance improvements.
+During installation, make sure to select the correct architecture (either 32 or 64 bit) for the Peakboard runtime.
+And make sure to keep the driver updated---Snowflake regularly releases new drivers with security patches and performance improvements.

+## The Snowflake database

+For our example app, we'll connect to a very simple table in Snowflake.
+We  created the table manually, in the Snowflake backend.
+The table contains time series data from an air conditioning system.
+It has the following columns:
+* `TS`, the timestamp.
+* `TEMPERATURE`, the temperature.
+* `COOLING`, a boolean for whether or not the A/C is actively cooling.

-In our sample we will use a very simple table that we manually created in the Snowflake backend.
-The table is used to store temperature values from an air conditioning system along with a timestamp and a boolean value to indicate if the A/C is running at the moment.
-It's inspired by the OPC UA article we published 2 years ago about [how to connect to an A/C via OPC UA](https://how-to-dismantle-a-peakboard-box.com/OPC-UA-Basics-Calling-functions-in-OPC-UA-and-switch-the-AC-off.html).
+This app idea is based on an OPC UA article we did 2 years ago, about [how to connect to an A/C via OPC UA](https://how-to-dismantle-a-peakboard-box.com/OPC-UA-Basics-Calling-functions-in-OPC-UA-and-switch-the-AC-off.html).

 For production workloads you would typically create the table through an automated deployment script, apply proper clustering keys, and enable time travel retention for safer rollbacks and audits.